 A positive risk culture is one where staff at every level appropriately manage risk as an intrinsic part of their day-to-day work.
-Such a culture supports an open discussion about uncertainties and opportunities, encourages staff to express concerns, and maintains processes to elevate concerns to appropriate levels.
+Such a culture supports an open discussion about uncertainties and opportunities, encourages staff to express concerns and propose solutions, and maintains processes to elevate matters to appropriate levels.